 When first playing with Instagram Stories, I couldn’t figure out how to upload picture or videos that I had already taken.
 Instead, it seemed I was forced to first shoot using the Instagram app, and upload from there.
-After a few minutes, I finally figured it out, and because it’s not that obvious, I thought I should post about it as it may help a few readers wondering the same thing: how do you put photos or videos from your library on your Instagram story?
+After a few minutes, I finally figured it out, and because it’s not that obvious, I thought I should post about it as it may help a few readers wondering the same thing: how do you post from your camera roll to an Instagram story?

 Uploading photos and videos from your library to your Instagram story

 As it turns out, the feature was hiding in plain sight.

-1) In the Instagram app, tap on the Camera icon in the upper left corner to add a new story.
+1) In the Instagram app, tap on the plus sign and swipe to Story.
 This will take you into camera mode.

 2) This is where you can choose to record a video, or snap a photo.
 But what we want to do is bring up our photo library.
 To do this, simply pull up on the screen, and an image picker will be revealed at the bottom.

-3) From there, simply choose the photo or video you want to upload.
+3) From there, choose the photo or video you want to upload.
 You may of course annotate it before uploading it.
+If you want to use several photos, tap Select Multiple and choose each one.

 And that is all there is to it.
-It’s definitely not complicated, but not completely obvious either.
+If you want to post from your camera roll to your Instagram story, it’s not complicated, but not completely obvious either.